Charles Dennis: Television, film, and video

 In 1969 while living in London, Dennis adapted his play, Aztecs and Orange Juice, for ATV and appeared in it opposite Derek Fowlds and Cheryl Kennedy.

 In 1973, he created Thames Television's first daytime drama, Marked Personal starring Stephanie Beacham.
 He wrote the Television movies Mirror, Mirror in 1979 and The Jayne Mansfield Story in 1980.
-He wrote and appeared in the 1984 movie Covergirl opposite Kenneth Welsh, William Hutt and August Schellenberg.
-In 1984, he wrote and directed the motion picture Reno and the Doc starring Kenneth Welsh and Linda Griffiths, which in 1985 was nominated for four Genie Awards.
+He wrote and appeared in the 1984 film Covergirl opposite Kenneth Welsh, William Hutt and August Schellenberg.
+In 1984, he wrote and directed the film Reno and the Doc starring Kenneth Welsh and Linda Griffiths, which in 1985 was nominated for four Genie Awards.
 Also in 1984 he co-authored a screenplay of his novel The Next-to-Last Train Ride for a film which was directed by Richard Lester and released under the title Finders Keepers.
 Vincent Canby in The New York Times described it as "a genially oddball comedy of a sort not often successfully made these days."

 In 2004, Dennis was the voice of Rico in Disney's animated feature Home on the Range.
 In 2007, Dennis wrote and directed the motion picture Hard Four starring Ross Benjamin, Samuel Gould, Ed Asner, Dabney Coleman, Paula Prentiss, Ed Begley, Jr., Fayard Nicholas and Bryan Cranston.
 In 2010 he wrote and directed The Favour of Your Company starring Carolyn Seymour, Neil Dickson and Ron Orbach, which was shown at the BAFTA/LA Short Film Showcase.

 In 2011 he launched his own online interview show Paid to Dream, which can be read and heard at www.paidtodream.com.

 In October, 2011 he won the first-ever Samuel Fuller Guerilla Filmmaker Award at the Buffalo International Film Festival for his short film Atwill starring Neil Dickson and Brent Huff.
 It was also an Official Selection of The Buffalo Film Festival in the same year.
 The film was shot entirely on an iPad and edited on iMovie.